top of page

 Criteria

-The scholarship program offers financial assistance to teachers pursuing advanced education in special education by obtaining a Special Education Certificate or a master’s degree in special education.
+The scholarship program offers financial assistance to educators pursuing advanced training in special education by obtaining a Special Education Certificate or a master’s degree in special education.

 Methodology

-Teachers must submit a completed application to Porto Charities and be approved for the program before they start their course work.
-Teachers who enroll in a certificate program must complete their course work within 18 months.
-Teachers who enroll in a master’s program must complete their course work within 36 months.
+Educators must submit a completed application to Porto Charities and be approved for the program before they start their coursework.
+Educators who enroll in a certificate program must complete their coursework within 18 months.
+Educators who enroll in a master’s program must complete their coursework within 36 months.

 Grant Awards